School Committee - February 06, 2025

 Did you get it?

+Hold on.
 Oh, there you go.

 Okay, great.

-So I'm speaking tonight in favor of curriculum coordinators with the talk of the budget going around and there's been a lot of conversation around what a curriculum coordinator does as opposed to a department head.
+And there's been a lot of conversation around what a curriculum coordinator does as opposed to a department head.

-So at my last district, I was department head and I was required to run a small department of seven people, teach two classes on a block schedule, which was 84 minute periods, develop curriculum, attend building meetings and conduct observations, which held no real power.
+And I have firsthand knowledge of that as I was a department head in my last district.
+So I want to be very clear about what the curriculum coordinators bring that a department head cannot.
+So at my last district, I was department head and I was required to run a small department of seven people, teach two classes on a block schedule, which was 84 minute periods, develop curriculum, attend building meetings and conduct observations, which held no real power since I was in the same bargaining unit as teachers.

 The job was unmanageable as I would be failing either the oversight of the department or in the job of teaching.

-And since I've come to Sharon, I observed the work curriculum coordinators do here and I found them to be nothing short of amazing.
+And since I've come to Sharon, I observed the work curriculum coordinators do here, and I found them to be nothing short of amazing.

-providing classroom observations, which are especially useful now that we are down a vice principal at the high school.
+They are experts, experts in their fields, providing classroom observations, which are especially useful now that we are down a vice principal at the high school.

 They provide knowledge of the standards and latest pedagogy and writing curriculum for both the middle and high school.
+Without them, the departments would be lost.

-And I mean, no disrespect to the work that Dr. Joycelyn does, but to take the curriculum coordinators out of the role, you would be putting the burden of oversight on Dr. Joycelyn for running the whole curriculum of this entire district
+And I mean no disrespect to the work that Dr. Joycelyn does, but to take the curriculum coordinators out of the role, you would be putting the burden of oversight on Dr. Jocelyn for running the whole curriculum of this entire district, K through 12, and to be knowledgeable about this curriculum, which is specialized for each discipline.

 A department head would not have the same power or control over alignment from the middle school to high school, something that we are constantly evaluating and improving on.